softmaterialslab/nanoconfinement-md/docs/nanohub_deployment.md

     └── README.md		# Readme file of your project

 ## Build Instructions - Makefile
 * You need to create a Makefile to bulid and install the project.
-This Makefile is kept inside src folder.
+This Makefile is kept inside the src folder.
 Example Makefile is provided below but you need to modify this to match the library requirements of your program.

 ```bash
 # This is a makefile.